 Eliminate time vampires.
 Turn off the electronics.
 Nothing against technology, I love my iMac and the iPhone is an incredible tool.
 But like anything, too much of a good thing comes with high opportunity costs.
 Part of our family plan is not having outside television, instead opting for a little theatre where we can selectively watch movies or documentaries a few nights per week.
-Our living room is filled with books, guitars and a piano.
+Our living room is filled with books, guitars, a piano and a fireplace.
 The constant electronic “noise” in our lives today is sucking the life out of real quality time.

 Spend time with supportive family and friends.
 Get rid of toxic relationships or situations in life and seek out the ones that lift you up.
 The co-worker that complains, whines or gossips all the time is not adding positives to your life.
 That “couch-potato” friend will not help you get healthier.
 Associate with friends and family that exemplify good health and a good attitude.

 Make time for yourself.
 The only one who will make time for you, is you.
-I get up about 3 hours before going to work.
-While the coffee is brewing I start with a short, 15-minute yoga routine.
-Then I move on to some quiet, unhurried time to focus on catch-up work, read, write articles and such.
-It also is my time to exercise and have a relaxed breakfast with my family.
+I get up about 3 hours before going to work and start with some quiet, unhurried time to focus on catch-up work, read, or writing articles and such.
+By 7am it’s time to pause to exercise and have a relaxed breakfast with my family.
 By 8am I’ve gotten a lot done and had some quality time for me.

 Get out of the office for lunch or do something creative over the lunch hour.
+I always take 20 minutes or so after lunch to meditate and rest.
 And when you get home, again take a little time to unwind and relax even though you may have chores and responsibilities to contend with.
 For me, cooking is very relaxing, but I’ll confess that playing music every night is my favorite.